racedisparityaudit/style-guide/measure-page.md

 * weighting
 * confidence intervals

-Content on weighting and confidence intervals should be given separate subheads and be listed last in the methodology section.
+Content on weighting and confidence intervals should be given separate subheads and listed last in the methodology section.

 See the [Style guide A to Z](/a-z) for boilerplated plain English explanations for specialist concepts.